microsoft/microsoft-ui-xaml-specs/active/radiobuttons/RadioButtons_Spec.md

 </RadioButtons>
 ```

-If you specify an odd number of items in the RadioButtons group list, or define an odd number for the way it's split (via ``MaximumColumns``) the group will put the trailing number in the first column, and divid the rest evenly.
+If you specify an odd number of items in the RadioButtons group list, or define an odd number for the way it's split (via ``MaximumColumns``) the group will put the trailing number in the first column, and divide the rest evenly.

 |MaximumColumns = 3|
 |:--|